moccu/django-livewatch/docs/source/configuration.rst

         'livewatch.extensions.rq:CeleryExtension',
     )

 Celery has to be configured in a celery.py module that defines the instance.
-For more details see the official `celery documentation <http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html>`_.
+For more details see the official :ref:`celery documentation <celery:django-first-steps>`.
 The important part of the celery.py is:

 .. code-block:: python